Find Grad Schools

 14 Yearly Graduations

 The 14th most popular school in the country for child development majors who are seeking their doctor's degree is University of Kansas.
 Roughly 26,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $10,092 per year, while in-state graduate students, on average, pay $9,989 per year.
-For the 2020-2021 academic year, 14 doctor's degrees were handed out to child development majors at KU.
-Of these students, 71% were women and 14% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 14 people received their doctor's degree in child development from KU.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 13 Yearly Graduations

 University of Illinois at Urbana-Champaign comes in at #15 on our list of the most popular colleges offering doctor's degrees in child development.
 Each year, around 52,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-During the 2020-2021 academic year, 13 people received their doctor's degree in child development from UIUC.
-Around 46% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
+During the most recent year for which we have data, 13 people received their doctor's degree in child development from UIUC.
+Of these students, 77% were women and 36% were members of underrepresented racial-ethnic groups.

 13 Yearly Graduations

 The 15th most popular school in the country for child development majors who are seeking their doctor's degree is The University of Tennessee - Knoxville.
 Roughly 30,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
-For the 2020-2021 academic year, 13 doctor's degrees were handed out to child development majors at UT Knoxville.
-About 85% of this group were women, and 15% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 13 people received their doctor's degree in child development from UT Knoxville.
+Around 13% of these students were from an underrepresented racial-ethnic group, and 53% were women.

 #17